-Species Description: G. Bhatta & R. Srinivasa.
-A new species of Gegeneophis Peters (Amphibia: Gymnophiona: Caeciliidae) from the surroundings of Mookambika Wildlife Sanctuary, Karnataka, India.
-Zootaxa 644: 1-8 (16 September 2004)
+Species Description: Bhatta G and Srinivasa R. 2004.
+A new species of Gegeneophis Peters (Amphibia: Gymnophiona: Caeciliidae) from the surrounds of Mookambika Wildlife Sanctuary, Karnataka, India.
+Zootaxa 644: 1–8.

 Diagnosis: Gegeneophis madhavai is distinguished from all other Gegeneophis by the following combination of characters: having eyes that are visible (though barely), less than 100 primary annuli, and secondary annuli numbering more than 25 and confined to the posterior of the body (Bhatta and Srinivasa 2004).